Like so many birds in India, Rufous Treepie is extremely confiding.

 Incredible India, - to many people India is a country that epitomises exotic, foreign travel.
 It is a land full of striking contrasts with a fabulously rich culture, tremendous history and a fantastic natural heritage that has to be seen to be believed.
 A visit there is an experience that will provide a wealth of memories to stay with you long after you return home.
 The cool marble splendour of the Taj Mahal, the snows of the Himalayas flamingo-pink at dawn, the lush green jungles, and above all the birds - the thrill of your first rubythroat, forktail or accentor beside a mountain stream, Sarus Cranes striding majestically through the bright yellow mustard fields, an Orange-headed Thrush lighting up the undergrowth, Scarlet Minivets streaming through the emerald canopy.
 With so many species on the potential list the examples can only be arbitrary and the total for the tour should be between 380 and 400 species.

 We have been running up to three tours a year to Northern India for over 25 years now and our unrivalled wealth of experience has made this one of our most successful and popular destinations.
 In recent years we had added a visit to Ranthambhore, thereby offering the very real possibility of an encounter with a Tiger and making this one of the most thrilling and comprehensive Northern India itineraries on offer.
-And with Paul Holt, who has led almost 70 tours throughout the subcontinent, you could not be in better hands!
+And with Paul Holt, who has led over 70 tours throughout the subcontinent, you could not be in better hands!

 Day 2: After an early breakfast we’ll transfer to one of Delhi’s bustling railway stations where we begin our grand tour with a train ride south to the Ranthambhore Tiger Reserve.
 Gliding through the open countryside of the Gangetic Plain will be a wonderful introduction to rural India and we can expect to see Indian Pond Heron, Black-shouldered Kite, Common Peafowl, Rose-ringed Parakeet, Indian Roller, Black Drongo, and Common and Bank Mynas along the way.
-Arriving around midday we’ll transfer straight to our hotel and in the afternoon we’ll have our first safari drives in the reserve in search of the majestic Bengal Tiger.
+Arriving around midday we’ll transfer straight to our hotel and in the afternoon we’ll have our first of six safari drives in the reserve in search of the majestic Bengal Tiger.
 Night at a pleasant lodge outside the Tiger Reserve at Ranthambore.

 Day 3: Ranthambore is the subcontinent’s most famous and most accessible tiger reserve and we anticipate taking a number of drives inside the park during the morning and the early evening.
 We will ride in open-topped vehicles, allowing wonderful views of the wildlife and we will undoubtedly encounter good numbers of Spotted Deer, a main prey item for the elusive Tigers.
 A healthy population ensures that we have a good chance of at least one encounter with this magnificent cat.
 Ornithological distractions could include Painted Spurfowl, Changeable Hawk-Eagle, and White-naped Woodpecker.
 Night at Ranthambore.